cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Ideas for further development can be found in chapter A.3.

-Also very welcome are ideas and information, how CrypTool is used in lectures, school and education, so that we can help to share this information.
-A tool to foster such an information exchange in this area just started in German with the cryptology portal for teachers (www.cryptoportal.org).
+Also very welcome are ideas and information, how CrypTool is used in lectures, at schools and in education, so that we can help to share this information.
+A tool to foster such an information exchange in this area is with the cryptology portal for teachers (www.cryptoportal.org) which currently is only available in German.